 *By submitting your email you are agreeing to our Terms & Conditions.

 It's standard practice for people who own property to buy homeowners insurance that protects them from financial losses.
 In fact, most of the time, you'll need homeowners insurance to qualify for a mortgage.

 But what if you don't own a home and instead rent your living space?
 Although you don't need homeowners insurance in that case (and don't even qualify for it), you should get renters insurance.

 What is renters insurance?

-When you rent a home, your landlord is responsible for insurance that covers the actual dwelling, or structure.
+As the name implies, renters insurance is an insurance policy designed for renters.
+Also known as tenants insurance, renters insurance will protect you from losses related to your personal property in the event that there's damage to your home.
+When you rent a home, your landlord is responsible for insurance that covers the actual dwelling or structure.
 For example, if a pipe bursts and causes damage to your building, your landlord's insurance policy will cover that.
 But if that same issue somehow causes water to flow into your apartment, and your furniture gets damaged in the process, you're out of luck -- unless you happen to have a renters insurance policy.

 What does renters insurance cover?